 About Headwaters Economics

-Headwaters Economics is an independent, nonprofit research group that assists the public and elected officials in making informed choices about land management and community development decisions in the West, https://headwaterseconomics.org/.
+Headwaters Economics is an independent, nonprofit research group based in Montana that works to improve economic development and land management decisions in the West, https://headwaterseconomics.org/ ii Headwaters Economics, 2017.
+Federal Lands in the West: Liability or Asset?